-The average rent price in Italy is 800 EUR (880 USD).
+The average monthly rent price in Italy is 800 EUR (880 USD).
 However, this largely varies by region.
 Below is a list of average rental prices in Italy, from the most expensive city to the cheapest:

 The minimum rent you would pay in Italy is around 300 EUR (330 USD), although you will typically only find this price in small towns.

 Whether your future Italian home is going to be furnished or unfurnished will depend on the duration of your contract.
 Long-term rentals, between two and four years, are typically unfurnished.
 Unfurnished in Italy means no appliances whatsoever—no refrigerator, no stove, no oven.
 When it comes to short-term rentals and short-term contracts, you can expect apartments and houses to be fully furnished.